ULHPC/documents/newsletters/2015/issue-01/src/_os_upgrade.md

 platform during Q1 and Q2 2015.

 In effect, we will migrate the OS of the computing nodes from Debian 6 (Squeeze) to Debian 7 (Wheezy).
-The software environment available through the Modules system will also be regenerated (see the section on __RESIF__), and the storage on Gaia will be reorganized and migrated for better stability and performance.
+The storage system of Gaia will also be reorganized and migrated for better stability and performance.

 As it is our wish to make the upgrades as seamless as possible, we will perform them in several phases, allowing for potential issues to be